 What is a teaching contract and why is it important?

-A teaching contract is a legally binding agreement between a teacher and an educational institution outlining the terms and conditions of their employment.
+A teaching contract is a legally binding agreement between a teacher and an educational institution outlining the terms and conditions of their employment for a specific teaching position.
 It is important to carefully review and understand the contract to ensure your rights and responsibilities are protected.

 What are the top 10 legal clauses to look for in a teaching contract?